-Through this one-year apprenticeship, you will learn about grass-based farming, planned grazing of cattle, sheep and hogs, pasture calving, lambing and farrowing, animal nutrition and low stress livestock handling.
-Learn about seasonal grass-based dairy and dairy processing.
+This apprenticeship can start immediately and will end on March 31st, 2022.
+You will learn about grass-based farming, planned grazing of cattle, pasture calving, animal nutrition and low stress livestock handling.
 An Agrarian Apprenticeship would be incomplete without learning about soil building, including mineral balancing soil and making mineral rich compost.

 As part of the apprenticeship, you will meet with other apprentices across Alberta who are part of the Young Agrarians Apprenticeship program.
-Field days, learning opportunities and potlucks will be planned with this group at each hosts farm.
-You will be provided with a learning fund to support travel or other learning opportunities you wish to pursue.
-You will also be invited to attend the 2018 Organic Alberta Conference .
+Field days, learning opportunities and potlucks will be planned with this group at each host’s farm.
+You will also be invited to attend the 2022 Organic Alberta Conference.

 Skills this farm has to teach: